MrAdeleye/OpenVas-Vulnerabilty-Assessment--Metasploitable2-/README.md

 <h2>Description</h2>
 This project documents a vulnerability assessment conducted against a Metasploitable 2 virtual machine within an isolated lab environment using OpenVAS and Nmap.
-The objective was to identify exposed services, validate discovered vulnerabilities, assess risk based on severity and exploitability, and develop practical remediation recommendations following industry-standard vulnerability management practices.
+The objective was to identify exposed services, validate discovered vulnerabilities, assess risk based on severity and exploitability, and develop practical remediation recommendations following industry standard vulnerability management practices.

 <br />